wacncontent/CustomizeTool/addCommentOutput/articles/sql-data-warehouse/sql-data-warehouse-overview-expectations.md

 ### Service uptime

 Azure SQL Data Warehouse may have up to 4 maintenance events per month to install critical fixes.
 Each event may cause query failures for up to 2 hours.
 The time will depend on the number of DWUs allocated to the service.
-We will make every attempt to notify these events 48 hours in advance.

 ## Next steps